NikhilMukraj/mod-qsar/README.md

 ## Todo

+- Add option to omit `vocab.csv` file if not necessary
 - Change preprocessing step to append to `.npy` file as loop progresses
 - Debug information
 - Add hyperparameter optimization